-Supermarket growing pots of herbs are designed to be a one or two use ingredient so that you keep buying them.
-They contain little inside the pot to encourage the plants to mature, but they do enable the seedlings to grow enough leaves to satisfy the buyer.
+Supermarket growing pots of herbs are designed to be a one or two-use ingredient so that you keep buying them.
+They contain very little inside the pot to encourage the plants to mature, but they do enable the seedlings to grow enough leaves to satisfy the buyer.
 When you give these little plants room to mature and more importantly some nutrient rich compost to support the next stage of their growth, they romp away.

 What you need to do now is give your plants a new lease of life.
 You can harvest the leafy tips for your Mediterranean menus, or you can leave your plants whole, either way they will really benefit from being pampered and replanted in some lovely fresh compost.

 - Gently remove the pot from the clump of seedlings.
 Don’t grab the plants tightly, the stems are fragile.
 Tip the whole clump out gently over your hand.
 You might find a layer of jelly like stuff at the bottom by the roots, don’t worry, all this is is water retention gel, something added to compost to hold water near the roots.
 It’s OK and will help you with the next stage.

 - Take a larger flowerpot.
 Make sure it’s got drainage holes and is at least twice the size of the first pot (i.e. it allows plenty of growing room).

 - Fill the base with good quality multi-purpose compost.
 If you haven’t tried it already Richard Jackson’s Premium Multi Purpose Compost gets rave reviews.

 - If you are really brave and have a little gardening experience, try and divide the clump of basil plants into two or even four clumps of seedlings and then plant each one into separate pots of rich compost.
 Be gentle but don’t worry too much about tearing the roots, the roots are more resilient to breaking than the stems.